CCMS-UCSD/GNPSDocumentation/docs/api.md

 Additionally, in case the inchikey is not classified, you can provide ```smiles``` or ```inchi``` arguments for us to push to the Wishart servers to classify.

+!!! note "ClassyFire"
+    ClassyFire is tool from the Wishart Lab - check it out [here](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-016-0174-y)

 ### Structure Image